How to conduct an employee performance appraisal | Main Region

 - What other issues would the appraisee like to raise?

-Ideally, you should focus on the appraisee’s performance and outcomes.
-Review their results and achievements and how well they met the objectives set in their last appraisal.
-Ask for examples of work rather than relying on anecdotal feedback.
+Throughout the performance review process, focus on the appraisee’s performance and outcomes and how they deliver wider strategic goals.
+Review their results and achievements and how well they met the objectives set in their previous appraisal.
+Ask for specific examples rather than relying on purely anecdotal feedback.

 Delivering home truths

 Confrontations can arise when delivering uncomfortable news.
-You may be required to spell out in no uncertain terms that the appraisee is failing in a particular aspect of their job.
-This could be as simple a matter as timekeeping or personal appearance, or more sensitive, such as competence at specific tasks or ability to get on with colleagues.
+You may be required to spell out in no uncertain terms that the appraisee is not meeting expectations in a particular aspect of their job.
+This could be as simple a matter as timekeeping, or more sensitive, such as competence at specific tasks or ability to get on with colleagues.

-In many cases, performance appraisals can progress positively until you ask the appraisee if they have any other issues to raise.
-This can open a can of worms that you were unprepared for, such as personal gripes about other members of staff, complaints about office ergonomics, accusations of unfair treatment and grievances about workload or resources.
-Many of these issues may seem of little significance to you in the grand scheme of things, but to the appraisee they can be apportioned enormous importance.
+In many cases, performance appraisals can be a positive and engaging experience until you ask the appraisee if they have any issues to raise.
+This can open a can of worms that’s difficult to prepare for.
+Grievances such as personality clashes, office ergonomics or perceptions of unfair treatment, workloads or resources might be surfaced.
+Issues that may seem of little significance to you can be of enormous importance to the appraisee and hinder employee morale.

 Obviously, if the complaint is of a more serious nature, such as harassment or discrimination allegations, further investigation will be required.
 Make it clear you take the matter seriously and will take the appropriate steps immediately following the conclusion of the appraisal.
-Then return to the main appraisal and concentrate on positive points
+Then return to the main appraisal.

 Offer takeway objectives

-Towards the end of the appraisal, you should have an open discussion with the appraisee in which you set objectives to work towards before the next review period.
-Even the most high-performing employee has things they need to improve, new skills to learn, additional targets to meet or new projects to run.
-So, set realistic objectives, each with a timeframe for completion, and align them to the organisation’s or department’s goals as well as the employee’s career progression plan.
+Ensure that a key part of the discussion is setting objectives for the appraisee to work towards for the next performance review period.
+Even high-performing employees should be given performance metrics they can improve on, new skills to develop, additional targets to meet or new projects to run to encourage employee success.
+Ensure the objectives are realistic, set each one with an end date, and clearly map out how they ladder up to the organisation’s or department’s goals as well as the employee’s career growth plan.
+Without takeaway objectives, performance conversations feel unresolved.

-The appraisal isn't over when the meeting ends.
-Complete any documentation, write up your appraisal notes, including any actions that need to be taken to address issues raised, the objectives that were discussed and agreed to and the aspects of performance that have been done particularly well.
-It's usual practice to ask the appraisee to review and sign the notes and provide them with a copy to help keep them accountable for achieving the agreed objectives.
+Any appraisal that delivers positive action begins with the initial meeting.
+Set time aside to complete any documentation, write up your notes, including any actions that need to be taken to address issues raised, the objectives that were discussed and agreed to and the aspects of performance that have been done particularly well.
+It's usual practice to ask the appraisee to review and sign the notes and share a copy with them to help keep them accountable for achieving the agreed objectives.